-As the Group operates in more than 20 countries and generates substantially all of its revenue in currencies other than the Swiss Franc, foreign exchange rate movements are of particular importance.
-As in the previous year, the Euro was relatively stable against the Swiss Franc.
-The positive currency effect for the Group for the year amounted to 1.6% on bookings and operating revenue.
-In any case, the currency exposure for the Group on net income is limited as local revenues are matched substantially with corresponding expenses in the same currencies.
+As the Group operates in more than 20 countries and generates substantially all of its revenue in currencies other than the Swiss Franc, exchange rate movements are of particular importance.
+The decision of the Swiss National Bank of January 15, 2015, to remove the EUR/CHF floor of 1.20 had a marked negative impact on this year's figures.
+The negative currency effect for the whole year amounted to 5.6% on bookings and operating revenue.